 UV Air Purifiers: These air purifiers use ultraviolet light to kill germs, bacteria, and viruses.
 Some models also come with a filter to trap larger particles.

-Comparison Table for Best Ozone Free Air Purifiers
+List of Best Ozone Free Air Purifiers

 1. IQAir HealthPro Plus – Overall Best Ozone Free Air Purifier